azimmemon2002/Newsapp/README.md

 This app is Based on API.
 It Generate news Dynamically In Card Format.
 I used Bootstrap and Python(Django) Framework.

+# Important

+- I remove secret key
+- You have to add secret key in news>>settings.py directory
+- for that there is a file secret_key.py run that
+- get your secret key and add in to news>>settings.py in SECRET_KEY variable

 # Requirment
 - Pyhton Package Django